 Being convicted of a DUI charge will often carry punitive damages.
 Punitive damages are damages which are awarded on top of the normal damages for medical expenses and property loss.
 Punitive damages are intended to punish the offender and make an example of them.

 If you were involved in a car accident with a drunk driver, you may be eligible to file a personal injury claim against them for damages.
-Our expert Los Angeles car accident attorneys at West Coast Trial Lawyers are available 24/7 to assist you with your case.
+Our expert car accident attorneys at West Coast Trial Lawyers are available 24/7 to assist you with your case.
 We have over 60 years of collective legal experience in handling personal injury cases.
 Our legal team has recovered more than $1 billion in settlements for our clients.
-Due to our achievements, we have been recognized as one of the top personal injury law firms in Los Angeles.
+Due to our achievements, we have been recognized as a top personal injury law firm.

-According to the National Highway Traffic Safety Administration (NHTSA), almost thirty people are killed every day in drunk driving car accidents.
-On average, that’s one person killed every 48 minutes.
-In total, 10,000 lives are lost per year due to alcohol related crashes in 2020.
+According to the National Highway Traffic Safety Administration (NHTSA), almost 32 people are killed every day in drunk driving car accidents.
+On average, that’s one person killed every 45 minutes.
+In total, 11,654 lives were lost per year due to alcohol related crashes in 2020.
 This is a 14 percent increase from 2019.

-Another alarming statistic, courtesy of the Center for Disease Control and Prevention, is that 28% of all traffic related deaths in the United States in 2016 were caused by alcohol impaired drivers.
+Another alarming statistic, courtesy of the Centers for Disease Control and Prevention (CDC), is that 28 percent of all traffic related deaths in the United States in 2016 were caused by alcohol impaired drivers.

 There is no doubt that alcohol reduces overall brain function.
 However, there is a range in the severity of alcohol related effects which varies from person to person.
 Nonetheless, alcohol affects critical thinking, reasoning skills, and muscle coordination, which are all necessary for safely operating a vehicle.

 Alcohol affects the body’s central nervous system, particularly as alcohol levels increase.
 The body absorbs alcohol directly through the stomach walls and the small intestine.
 It then enters the bloodstream and is immediately metabolized by the liver.